What is FOSS?

 What is Next?

 The security and reliability of FOSS software has been a top concern for IT departments and business leaders for 15+ years, but their concerns focused on the visible software: operating systems, office suites, etc. The security of the components hidden inside purchased software has been mostly ignored until recently.
-Fortunately, many vendors saw this emerging need and have built Software Composition Analysis (SCA) products that are now mature and widely available.
-We expect that like HighGear, other software vendors will begin to use these SCA tools in conjunction with defined policies and processes to mitigate the risks of their FOSS dependencies.
+Fortunately, many vendors saw this emerging need and have built Software Composition Analysis and Open Source Governance products that are now mature and widely available.
+We expect that like HighGear, other software vendors will begin to use these products in conjunction with defined policies and processes to mitigate the risks of their FOSS dependencies.
 As this practice spreads the result will be increased security and trust, which is essential for the software industry and its customers.
-One gap we see in the current SCA offerings is the proactive validation of FOSS maintainers.
-It is important to proactively avoid risky components, rather than simply waiting for attacks to be detected after they begin.
-We have mitigated this risk by reviewing the maintainers of our components ourselves, but this is time-consuming.
-If an SCA provider added a service that validates the trustworthiness of FOSS maintainers and monitors for changes in project ownership, it would be very valuable to teams like ours.

 FOSS is an essential part of the modern technical landscape, but it also carries risks that are not fully mitigated by traditional security policies.
 At HighGear we have implemented policies, processes, and automation to mitigate those risks.
 Our customers expect us to provide a trustworthy enterprise-grade solution, and we will deliver that.
 Do you have any questions about our processes?
 Suggestions about how we can make it even better?
 Please comment below.